yselbi/Udesel/README.md

 ### Installation

-1. Download the latest `.zip` file from the Releases page.
+1. Download the latest `.exe` file from the Releases page.
-2. Extract the ZIP file.
-3. Open the extracted folder.
 4. Run `Udesel.exe`.

 > Note: Windows Defender or SmartScreen may display a warning because the application is not digitally signed.
 If you trust the source, select **More info → Run anyway**.